Ann Rowles

-Ann Rowles is a mixed media sculptor.
+Ann Rowles is an American mixed-media sculptor.
 She lives and works in Atlanta, U.S.

 Early life and education

-Rowles received a Bachelor of Arts degree in Studio Art in 1969,and a Master of Fine Arts degree in Sculpture in 1990, both from the University of North Carolina at Chapel Hill.
+Rowles received a Bachelor of Arts degree in Studio Art in 1969, and a Master of Fine Arts degree in Sculpture in 1990, both from the University of North Carolina at Chapel Hill.

 Career

 Rowles has had several solo exhibitions in the United States, and participated in many group shows in the US and abroad.
 She has been a visiting artist at the Vermont College of Fine Arts and Western Carolina University, among others, and served as a juror and curator at venues throughout the Southeastern US.
 Rowles has been active with the Women's Art Movement since 1980, and affiliated with SOHO20 Gallery since 1992.
 She is the co-founder of the Women’s Caucus for Art of Georgia and has been on the National Women's Caucus for Art Board of Directors since 2004.